 - William Marshal, 1st Earl of Pembroke, was the younger son of a minor nobleman who went on to serve the royal family of Henry II of England and be given the hand and estates of Isabel de Clare.
 He eventually came to be known by his contemporaries as "The Marshal" and "the greatest knight."

-- Geoffroi de Charny, who wrote the literal manual on chivalry was widely regarded in his day as a True and Perfect Knight.
-Such was his valour and his belief in Chivalry, that he died at the Battle of Poitiers defending the Oriflamme to his last.
+- Geoffroi de Charny, who literally wrote the manual on chivalry was widely regarded in his day as a True and Perfect Knight.
+His reputation for honesty was such that when captured by the English, he was released on parole to collect his ransom and he found someone to pay it, true to his word.
+He died in the 1356 Battle of Poitiers defending the sacred Oriflamme banner of France to his last breath.

 - Enguerrand VII de Coucy had much the same stature as Charny in the later half of the 14th century.
 He was given to the English as a hostage to secure the release of King Jean II, who had been captured in the battle of Poitiers, but King Edward III of England was so impressed with his courtesy and character that he let him marry his daughter Isabella.
 He later returned all his English lands and titles upon the accession of Richard II.
 Coucy became the role model for a whole generation of young French knights as an experienced campaigner and paragon of virtue.
 Finally in 1397, he was wounded and captured in the Battle of Nicopolis against Ottoman Sultan Bayezid I, and died before he could be ransomed.

 - Joan of Arc.
 Although she was never technically a knight, she did where knight armor into battle, and lived with a honor worthy of a the title.